 Part I. Introduction

-This document describes how to access a revised set of signal definitions and associated TTVs for mission based and community based signals collectively referred to as POIs (Planetary Objects of Interest).
+This document describes how to access a revised (improved) set of signal definitions and associated TTVs for mission based and community based signals collectively referred to as POIs (Planetary Objects of Interest).
 POIs include TOIs, CTOIs, K2OIs, and KOIs.

 A signal definition specifies the reference epoch, signal duration, and transit period for a POI signal.
 From the first and third property, the calculated time for each transit of a signal in a light curve can be determined.
 Due to other orbiting bodies in a star system or to an inaccurate signal definition, the calculated time and observed time of a transit may not align.
 A TTV (transit timing variation) indicates the time difference between the observed time and calculated time of a transit in a light curve.

-The revised dataset provides much greater accuracy in transit times and durations as compared to the default dataset supplied by LcTools.
-As a result, color-coded POI signals are more accurately displayed in a light curve.
+The revised dataset provides much greater accuracy in transit times and durations compared to the default dataset supplied by LcTools.
+You have the option of switching from the default dataset to the revised dataset to more accurately display POI signals in light curves.
+See Part II below for setting up the revised libraries in LcTools.

-Libraries contain signal files and TTV files that are automatically imported by LcViewer and LcSignalFinder when a light curve file is loaded.
-See Part II below for setting up revised libraries in LcTools.
+The revised dataset is split into two tables as shown below.
+Table 1 applies to libraries and Table 2 applies to catalogs.
+Libraries contain signal files and TTV files for a POI type that are automatically imported by LcViewer and LcSignalFinder when a light curve file is loaded.
 Catalogs are CSV files containing signal definitions and TTVs for a POI type and are intended for use outside the LcTools system.

 Table 1.
 Revised Libraries for Use in LcTools